 St. Mathew's House & Surrounding Parks

-St. Matthew’s House in Hamilton, Ontario, is a non-profit charitable organization founded in 1967 by the local Anglican churches in inner-city Hamilton with a focus on caring for vulnerable populations in the surrounding neighbourhoods.
+St. Matthews House is a non-profit charitable organization founded in 1967 by the local Anglican churches in inner-city Hamilton with a focus on caring for vulnerable populations in the surrounding neighbourhoods.

 This project aligns with the Green Cities Foundation’s vision to help communities across Canada to improve green spaces in urban locations.

 Through this collective work, we are hoping to undertake a transformative project in this neighbourhood that will have a green legacy forever.
-This project will:
+This project has:

-- Green a part of the city that has more asphalt per capita than anywhere else
+- Greened a part of the city that has more asphalt per capita than anywhere else

-- Remediate a brownfield that has sat idle for more than 50 years
+- Remediated a brownfield that has sat idle for more than 50 years

-- Give 80+ kids a natural-built playground in a deeply urbanized environment where access to green-space is limited
+- Given 80+ kids a natural-built playground in a deeply urbanized environment where access to green-space is limited

-- Create spaces for growing food for vulnerable people
+- Created spaces for growing food for vulnerable people

-- Bring a closer community presence to a street that is facing gentrification and urban renewal challenges
+- Brought a closer community presence to a street that is facing gentrification and urban renewal challenges

-Alan White, Vice-Chair of the Green Cities Foundation, has been instrumental in leading this project alongside Peter Guinane.
+Alan White, Chair of the Green Cities Foundation, has been instrumental in leading this project alongside Project Manager Peter Guinane.